Carmendelope/unified-logging/README.md

 # Unified logging

 `unified-logging` implements a distributed system to collect logs from user applications running on the Nalej platform.
-It uses standard components for log ingestion, storage and querying, adds an aggregation layer and leverages the existing platform constructs for the distributed nature.
+It uses standard components for log ingestion, storage and querying, adds an aggregation layer, and leverages the existing platform constructs for the distributed nature.

 ## Getting Started